About the Community Response Volunteer Scheme

 Coronavirus (Covid 19)

 Government advice on trying to stop the spread and deal with its consequences is changes on a daily basis.
-The main thrust of current advice is for social isolation to avoid the spread of the disease.
-Large scale gatherings have been banned or postponed.
-People are being urged not to go to pubs and clubs and to avoid contact with others unless essential. essential basically means going to work if you cannot work from home and food shopping.
-In the coming days it has been suggested that people over 70 years of age will be asked to self isolate and not leave their homes for their best safety and that of others.
+The main thrust of current advice is wear a facemask, wash hands and social distance to avoid the spread of the disease.
+Large scale gatherings have been banned.
+People are being urged not to go out and to avoid contact with others unless essential.
+Essential basically means going to work if you cannot work from home and food shopping.

 If you need information on the virus please make sure you look at official, reputable websites for information.
 We suggest the following: